port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/pagerduty.md

 Done! any change that happens to your services or incidents in PagerDuty will trigger a webhook event to the webhook URL provided by Port.
 Port will parse the events according to the mapping and update the catalog entities accordingly.

-## Import PagerDuty Historical Data
+## Import PagerDuty historical data

 In this example you are going to use the provided Bash script to fetch data from the PagerDuty API and ingest it to Port.